 (b) Exclusions.
 In no event shall SEKO be liable for any loss or damage caused by:

-(i) Acts, defaults or omissions of the Customer or Consignee, including but not limited to, inadequate or improper packaging, marking, addressing, or providing incomplete/inaccurate shipping instructions, documents or information; or from SEKO’s compliance with instructions received by Customer or from any other person authorized to give them;
+(i) Acts, defaults or omissions of the Customer or Consignee, including but not limited to, inadequate or improper packaging (including but not limited to those examples as set forth in paragraph 3 herein), marking, addressing, or providing incomplete/inaccurate shipping instructions, documents or information; or from SEKO’s compliance with instructions received by Customer or from any other person authorized to give them;

 (ii) Damage to high risk or improperly packaged commodities.
-Certain exclusions on liability shall apply to the following commodities:
+For purposes of clarity and without limitation, SEKO shall have no liability for the following commodities:

 Large Water Flotation devices such as kayaks, boats, canoes and the like;